The 11 Best Road Bikes Under $5000 for Men & Women

 Thanks to it, the rider sits in a more aerodynamic position with a lower drag coefficient.
 The weight is also slightly lower than on endurance road bikes.
 Thus, performance road bikes are ideal for hilly or mountain terrain and racing.

 This type of road bike is unsuitable for people who are not too flexible.
 Beginners may also struggle with them.
-It takes some time to get used to the racing riding position and high stiffness.
+Getting used to the racing riding position and high stiffness takes some time.

-Recently, manufacturers started to focus more on optimizing their aerodynamics, taking the best from the aero and lightweight worlds.
+Recently, manufacturers have started to focus more on optimizing their aerodynamics, combining the best of the aero and lightweight worlds.
 That’s why we can call them all-rounders.

 Aero Road Bikes